 Ukraine (2014)

 Can efficiency calculations alone explain the single-domain response in Estonia versus the multi-domain engagement in Georgia?
 One might argue that Russia values the stakes differently in each conflict and thus the geographical correlation observed in Table 2 is spurious.
 Indeed, Russia let Estonia join NATO without a fight in 2004 and merely sought to register a protest vote in 2007 when Tallinn moved a Soviet statue.
 By contrast, Russia had supported Georgian separatists since the early 1990s and was highly resolved to ward off Western encroachment.
 The Ukraine case, however, finds this alternative account wanting.
 The seat of the medieval Kievan Rus empire is more salient in Russian nationalist mythology than Georgia, a peripheral outpost in the Caucuses far from Moscow, and the Black Sea port of Sevastopol also makes Crimea more strategically relevant.
-If Russian moves were motivated by efficiency rather than deterrence, then we would expect more overt Russian military efforts in Ukraine, as in Georgia.
+If Russian moves were motivated solely by efficiency rather than constrained deterrence, then we would expect more overt Russian military efforts in Ukraine, as in Georgia.
 On the contrary, despite Russia’s higher valuation of the stakes in Ukraine, we observe considerable restraint.
 Despite five years of protracted war—killing nearly ten thousand and displacing millions—so far there has occurred neither large-scale combined arms warfare nor unrestrained ethnic cleansing.
 Indeed, cumulative civilian deaths plateaued at about 4000 in 2015 (Driscoll and Steinert-Threlkeld 2019).
 The fact that the costs of war could be much higher, together with efforts made to allow both sides to save face, is suggestive of Russian motives for restraint.

 Militating against the efficiency explanation, Russia took pains to create a fig leaf of ambiguity about the identity of Russian troops, the presence of Russian heavy weapons, and its role in orchestrating disinformation campaigns.
 Even though NATO has no formal commitment to Ukraine, conflict in a country that borders NATO allies like Poland and Hungary is implicitly shaped by Western deterrence.
 Russia would probably lose a conventional contest with NATO, risking nuclear escalation in the process.
 Russia acts circumspectly as a result.
 For example, when Malaysian Airlines flight MH17 was shot down over Donetsk by a Russian anti-aircraft system, Moscow withdrew its heavy weapons from the battlefield (Smith-Spark and Masters 2018).
 Russia has also not realized significant gain for all of its creative efforts in cyberspace (Baezner and Robin 2017).
 Endemic Russian cyber-attacks and information operations have had little impact on battlefield events (Kostyuk and Zhukov 2019).
 Even as social media manipulation is supposedly a Russian specialty, pro-Kremlin narratives have never really taken hold in Western Ukraine (Driscoll and Steinert-Threlkeld 2019).
 The cyber domain is especially attractive for a risk-averse opportunist, providing lots of ways to do something without doing too much.
 As Brantley et. al. points out, the modal diversity of conflict in Ukraine has lacked sufficient intensity to warrant outside intervention (Brantly, Cal, and Winkelstein 2017).
 Russia has the ability to impose its will on Ukraine, but it stops short.
 Russian moves in Ukraine are a second-best option shaped by Western deterrence.